 105.1 General.
-Permits shall be in accordance with Sections 105.1.1 through 105.7.13.
+Permits shall be in accordance with Section 105.

 105.1.1 Permits required.
 Permits required by this code shall be obtained from the fire code official.
 Permit fees, if any, shall be paid prior to issuance of the permit.
-When otherwise required by law, or rule, a permit, license or certification shall also be obtained from the State Fire Marshal.
+When otherwise required by law or rule, a permit, license or certification shall also be obtained from the State Fire Marshal.
 Issued permits shall be kept on the premises designated therein at all times and shall be readily available for inspection by the fire code official.